Noise Levels in 78655, TX | Find Quiet Neighborhoods With Our Sound Map

 Northern 78655

-Northern 78655 sounds about 116% louder than Western 78655 to the human ear, a 11.1 dBA gap.
+To the human ear, noise in southern 78655 sounds about 33% louder than in northwestern 78655, a 4.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?